-In 2022, the company continues to cooperate with both domestic and foreign customers in developing new products continuously to meet the needs of many customers.
-In 2022, the company has proportion exporting products to foreign countries such as Taiwan, India, Japan, New Zealand, Australia, Australia, Italy, USA, both sold through export zones, both through domestic distributors, and In foreign countries to export the company's products without any processing.
-Accounting for the overall sales volume, accounting for approximately 60% of total product sales.
-Exports from direct sales by the company have increased because customers are satisfied with the quality and on-time delivery, so they continue to order.
-In particular, coated aluminum finstock products have increased significantly.
+In 2022, the company developing new products continuously the proportion exporting products to Asia and Europe increased, and in other regions decreased, both sold through export zones, through domestic distributors, and foreign to export the company's products overall decreased.
+Accounting for the overall sales volume, accounting for approximately 550% from 61% of total product sales.

-For the year 2023, the company will maintain the proportion of products similar to the year 2022, focusing on products that the company has expertise in and can make better prices, including will focus on increasing performance to meet the needs of the Higher market faster and more.
+For the year 2024, the company will maintain the proportion of products similar to the year 2023, focusing on products that the company has expertise in and can sale better prices and develop products in the Capstock beverage cap product group to prepare for further expansion into the international market including will focus on increasing performance to meet the needs of the higher market faster and more.